testdouble/mocktail/docs/example_test.md

 ```

 This may feel like a lot of code to write in one go, but it was all preordained
-by the test, there's not a lot of uncertainty.
+by the test, so it kind of just writes itself.

 Does it work?
 No!
 But it changed the message to something we might not have
-realized we never created: `uninitialized constant
+realized we hadn't created yet: `uninitialized constant
 PrepsFruitsTest::SlicedFruit`.

 This is actually good news!
 Because `SlicedFruit.new` is only refrenced inside